 Gioia is an interesting guy, a kind of Deion Sanders* of arts criticism.
 He is almost certainly best known as a jazz expert.
 His The History of Jazz, Second Edition, is arguably the definitive history; I read it a couple of years ago.
 He's also written well-received books on blues and on jazz standards, founded jazz.com, has recorded jazz music, has been a producer on jazz recordings and on and on and on.
 You get the idea.
 I forgot to tell him that Robert Anton Wilson loved jazz.

 This would be enough for most people, but his ambitions as a literary critic are equally impressive.
-He wrote a wonderful "The Nobel Prize in Literature from an Alternative Universe" fixes a lot of mistakes (my take on his list is here.)
+He wrote a wonderful "The Nobel Prize in Literature from an Alternative Universe" and the piece fixes a lot of mistakes (my take on his list is here.)
 He's been writing a lot about James Joyce lately, but in fact he seems determined to write about just about every interesting writer who ever lived.
 See his Great Books guide, and follow the links to other Web sites that list the 100 best novels of all time, great science fiction books, postmodern mysteries, modern conceptual fiction ... it would be great, I thought, if he actually read Illuminatus! and enjoyed it, but a bit of a bummer if he hated it and denounced it on the Internet.